-Cycling down the Flåmsdalen Valley
+Biking down the Flåmsdalen Valley

 Down by the fjord

 The Flåmsdalen Valley is wild and beautiful with it’s steep mountains and vertical waterfalls.
 The path had now become a road and the twenty kilometres from Myrdal to Flåm were an easy ride.
 The road is more or less downhill or flat all the way and at 08:30 hrs I arrived at Flåm, the end point of the bicycle tour.
-At 09:00 hrs I boarded the boat towards Gudvangen.
-It sailed out the Aurlandsfjord and into the Nærøyfjord and two hours later I arrived at Gudvangen after a great boat trip along two of the most spectacular fjords in the world.
+I left the bike down at Flåm Railway Station, at a designated place for bikes from Cafe Rallaren.
+The bike was then taken care of and transported back to Myrdal, this was included in the rental price.

 Boat across the fjord

 I had arranged in advance to be picked up by Svein in his boat at Gudvangen.
 He helps people who need conveyance over the fjord, and I was informed about him when I called the Tourist Information at Flåm.
 If you want to a shuttle across the fjord as I did, you should ask for contact information at the Tourist Information in Flåm, and then book the boat in advance.
 The boat can take you over to Bleiklindi from Bakka or Gudvangen, depending on what is most convenient for you.